JuliaLang/Pkg.jl/docs/src/index.md

 The most frequently used one is `add` and its usage is described first.

 #### Adding registered packages

+In the Pkg REPL packages can be added with the `add` command followed by the name of the package, for example:

 ```
 (v0.7) pkg> add Example